broy27/CppND-Capstone-project-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Additional Functionality

+1. Added a command line menu that allows the user to enter their desired options
+2. Added support for maintaining a highscore by saving the highest score in a txt file.
+3. Added feature to enable the user to select  difficulty level. user can choose low, medium and hard levels.
+   Level differs in terms of change of speed of the snake eveytime the snake consumes food
+4. Added a feature where user can select snake avatar as per their choice. ( Red, Green and white options available)

+## Rubric Points Addressed

+1. The project demonstrates an understanding of C++ functions and control structures:
+      1. main.cpp: lines 20,24
+      2. menu.cpp: lines 18,20
+      3. renderer.cpp: line 62
+      4. game.cpp : line 101
+2. The project reads data from a file and process the data, or the program writes data to a file:
+      1. main.cpp: line 42
+      2. game.cpp: lines 12, 56
+3. The project accepts user input and processes the input:
+      1. Menu.cpp : line 8, Multiple functions written to accept and process user inputs
+4. Classes use appropriate access specifiers for class members:
+      1. In line 39 of the Menu.cpp, a getter function is defined to access the private member of the Menu class
+      2. snake.h: line 29
+      3. game.h: line 18,17
+      4. game.cpp : line 112
+5. The project uses Object Oriented Programming techniques:
+      1. Menu.cpp: Wrote a class Menu which follows object orriented techniques.